1) I am homeschooling my child, who does well in every subject but reading. Do you have any suggestions for teaching phonics?

 This evaluation is a way of gathering information so that you can better understand your child's strengths and weaknesses, as well as the best ways to help him become a more successful and willing reader.
 The evaluation will also give you an opportunity to consult with educators about your child's specific needs.
 The following articles will provide you with information about educational evaluations and an overview of the evaluation process:

-2) If I am homeschooling my child, does she still qualify for special services through the public school?
+2) If a child is homeschooled, does he or she still qualify for special services through the public school?

 The following is an excerpt from an article by LD OnLines legal expert, Matt Cohen: